bowman2001/perplexdoc/content/doc/shortcode/perplex/note.md

 description: Description
 menu:
   doc:
-    name: Side-Note
+    name: Note
     parent: theme
     pre: note
-title: Side-Note
+title: Marginal Note
 weight: 530
 ---

-A note adds some information, that is not vital for the meaning of a text, but may be helpful for the understanding.
-It may explain context or shed light on a detail.
+A side-note contains information, that is not vital for the meaning of the main text, but may be helpful for its understanding.
+It explains context, sheds light on a detail etc.
 {.p-first}

-A note should accompany but not interrupt the text.
-If the screen is big enough, it is placed at one of the side margins in the vincinity of its reference.
-On small screens it is placed inside of the text and not at the end like a footnote with mere technical information.
+A side-note should accompany but not interrupt the text.
+If the screen is big enough, it is placed at right margins in the vicinity of its reference.
+On small screens it is placed before the following paragraph.

-Because a long note would fill the mobile screen and interrupt the reading flow, it is shortend to the first three lines and partially hidden.
-The interested reader can make it fully visible by a touch or click.
+Because a long note would interrupt the reading flow on mobile screens, it is partly hidden and can be made fully visible by touch or click.

 ## Syntax